-a.
-The accepted credit listed on the student's transcript remains the same, but the accepted credit will be applied toward the second degree according to the catalog at the time the student reenrolls.

-b.
-A second Record of Progress is generated.

-c.
-Students entering Park University with a bachelor's degree from a regionally accredited college or university are required to meet the residency, major and/or certification requirements.
+- a.
+The accepted credit listed on the student's transcript remains the same, but the accepted credit will be applied toward the second degree according to the catalog at the time the student reenrolls. - b.
+A second Degree Audit is generated. - c.
+Students entering Park University with a bachelor's degree from a regionally accredited college or university are required to meet the residency, major and/or certification requirements. - d.

-d.
 The student must complete a diploma application in order to have the second Graduation phrase placed on the Permanent Record.